ChildsplayOSU/bogl-docs/technical/developing.md

 - Start up the web editor, and verify that your changes work as expected from there as well.
     - this can reveal subtle issues that only arise from the server-client setup

 When working on the editor it's similar to the later part of the normal testing step.
-Testing is slightly more difficult to setup on the editor given that it has to work with `React`, but when possible add tests in advance to verify your functionality before you add it in.
-You can always check these via `npm run test`.
+Testing is slightly more difficult to setup on the editor given that it has to work with `React`, but when possible add tests in the appropriate **YourFile.test.tsx** testing file (unless it exists already) to verify your functionality before you add it in.
+These tests are written using Jasmine, so it may help to double check their documentation.
+You can always check these tests via `npm run test`.

 As a final note, whenever you making changes to any part of the API, or to how the editor talks to the server, you should always verify that your changes do not break the server-client structure.
-There are no complete tests to verify that the server and client boot and run together as expected, so you will need to test these aspects yourself by running them through the web editor itself.
+There are no complete tests to verify that the server and client boot and run together as expected, so you will need to test these aspects manually by running them through the web editor itself.
 On the brightside, you shouldn't have to check too many programs if you know what you're looking for in advance.